-While the disconnect was good, if you were a business owner or an independent contractor in the beauty industry it meant you were taking a hit in your pocketbook.
+While the disconnect was good if you were a business owner or an independent contractor in the beauty industry it meant you were taking a hit in your pocketbook.
 Those moments when your clients are unable to reach you meaning a steady stream of cash flowing straight out of your grasp and possibly never returning.

 Those 3 key elements are still as prominent today as they were 50 years ago.
 Before you begin investing your time and money in marketing, please make sure your skills and knowledge of the craft match the current trends and demand.
-If you have doubts, you are better off investing that initial capital in additional training and/or certification and believe me when I say it, the return on this investment is priceless.
+If you have doubts, you are better off investing that initial capital in additional training and/or certification, and believe me when I say it, the return on this investment is priceless.

 Once you are confident in your trade, you are ready for key number 2, client retention.
 When your client climbs onto your bed, they put all their trust in your hands.
 That trust is easy to establish by putting all your knowledge and skills out to play.
-Watch your clients eyes light up when they see the results, you just accomplished key number 2.
-Remember, they will not shop around for another eyelash extension professional unless they must, make your work speak for itself, get that thought out of their head.
+Watch your client’s eyes light up when they see the results, you just accomplished key number 2.
+Remember, they will not shop around for another eyelash extension professional unless they must, make your work speak for itself, and get that thought out of their head.

 By accomplishing key number 2, you have automatically secured the last very important key, referrals.
 Historically, referrals rank as the top marketing aspect for the beauty industry where so much depends on a human touch.
 A happy client is your walking billboard.
-They will tell everyone who wants to know (and even who does not) on exactly who is the master behind their masterpiece.
+They will tell everyone who wants to know (and even who does not) exactly who is the master behind their masterpiece.
 For the math and science enthusiasts out there, this type of marketing grows exponentially, like the cellular growth under the microscope.

-As many of you know, major social media and internet platforms our there like Facebook, Instagram, Google, etc. have both free and paid advertising.
-Depending if your social following on the above mentioned social networks is already established or not, you might want to consider whether you would like to invest in paid marketing or stay close to the vest.
+As many of you know, major social media and internet platforms like Facebook, Instagram, Google, etc. have both free and paid advertising.
+Depending on if your social following on the above-mentioned social networks is already established or not, you might want to consider whether you would like to invest in paid marketing or stay close to the vest.
 Having a large following on a social network does not necessarily give you a great marketing tool to market your business.
 What’s good about having 1000 followers on an Eyelash Extension Salon Facebook when 950 of them are not from your local market?
 What’s good about having 1000 followers on an Eyelash Extension Supply Instagram account when 950 of them followed you because they are trying to sell you workman’s comp insurance?

-You can expect to devote a daily budget of anywhere between $10 and $50 dollars depending on your audience size and number of campaigns you are running.
-Google charges you per click (also called CPC) while Facebook and Instagram give you a choice of either charging by customer engagement, page visit or link clicked.
+You can expect to devote a daily budget of anywhere between $10 and $50 dollars depending on your audience size and the number of campaigns you are running.
+Google charges you per click (also called CPC) while Facebook and Instagram give you a choice of either charging by customer engagement, page visit or a link clicked.

 In my many years of marketing experience, I can confidently say that there is no one clear marketing tool that would be your golden goose and solve all the problems.
 It is more of a trial and error with each individual business, eventually finding its own niche after testing all options.
-However, first and foremost, remember, all digital marketing in the world is just a complete waste of your valuable resources unless you focus on the 3 key elements discussed earlier in the article.
-Be smart, invest in yourself, it’s the best return on investment you will ever have.
+However, first and foremost, remember, that all digital marketing in the world is just a complete waste of your valuable resources unless you focus on the 3 key elements discussed earlier in the article.
+Be smart, and invest in yourself, it’s the best return on investment you will ever have.